FACTBOX-With Boris Johnson set to quit, how will a new UK PM be chosen? | Politics

 FACTBOX-With Boris Johnson set to quit, how will a new UK PM be chosen?

-Boris Johnson was expected to resign as prime minister on Thursday, triggering a search for a new British leader.
-Below is how a process to find Johnson's successor will work: - Candidates putting themselves forward for the leadership - and there could be many - must be nominated by two other Conservative lawmakers.
+Boris Johnson was set to resign as prime minister on Thursday, triggering a search for a new British leader.
+Below is how a process to find Johnson's successor will work: - Candidates putting themselves forward for the leadership, - and there could be many, must be nominated by two other Conservative lawmakers.

 - Country: